B/R's 25-and-Under MLB All-Star Game: Which Young 2019 Stars Would Win?

 Kingery has moved to center field this year, but he could serve as the backup third baseman.
 Verdugo, Reynolds and Winker are all backing up their prospect profiles as gifted pure hitters, while Reyes has launched 25 home runs.

-NL PItchers
+NL Pitchers

 - Buehler: 104.0 IP, 3.46 ERA, 0.99 WHIP, 113 K, .226 BAA